Barbary lion: Taxonomy

 The Barbary lion was considered a distinct lion subspecies.

-In 2017, the Cat Classification Task Force of the Cat Specialist Group subsumed the lion populations in North, West and Central Africa and Asia to P. l. leo.
+In 2017, the Cat Classification Task Force of the IUCN-Cat Specialist Group subsumed the lion populations in North, West and Central Africa and Asia to P. l. leo.

 The Barbary lion was also called North African lion, Atlas lion, and Egyptian lion.

 Genetic research

 Results of a phylogeographic analysis using samples from African and Asiatic lions was published in 2006.
 One of the African samples was a vertebra from the National Museum of Natural History (France) that originated in the Nubian part of Sudan.
 In terms of mitochondrial DNA, it grouped with lion skull samples from the Central African Republic, Ethiopia and the northern part of the Democratic Republic of the Congo.

 While the historical Barbary lion was morphologically distinct, its genetic uniqueness remained questionable.
 In a comprehensive study about the evolution of lions in 2008, 357 samples of wild and captive lions from Africa and India were examined.
-Results showed that four captive lions from Morocco did not exhibit any unique genetic characteristic, but shared mitochondrial haplotypes with lion samples from West and Central Africa.
+Results showed that four captive lions from Morocco did not exhibit any unique genetic characteristics, but shared mitochondrial haplotypes with lion samples from West and Central Africa.
 They were all part of a major mtDNA grouping that also included Asiatic lion samples.
-Results provided evidence for the hypothesis that this group developed in East Africa, and about 118,000 years ago traveled north and west in the first wave of lion expansion.
-It broke up within Africa, and later in West Asia.
+Results provided evidence for the hypothesis that this group developed in East Africa, and about 118,000 years ago travelled north and west in the first wave of lion expansion.
+It had split within Africa, and later in West Asia.
 Lions in Africa probably constitute a single population that interbred during several waves of migration since the Late Pleistocene.
 Genome-wide data of a wild-born historical lion specimen from Sudan clustered with P. l. leo in mtDNA-based phylogenies, but with a high affinity to P. l. melanochaita.

 A comprehensive genetic study published in 2016 confirmed the close relationship between the extinct Barbary lions from Northern Africa and lions from Central and West Africa and in addition showed that the former fall into the same subclade as the Asiatic lion.